freedomofpress/encryption-works/encryption_works.md

 ### How To Verify Someone's Key in Enigmail and View Signatures

 If you're a journalist trying to get to grips with these privacy tools, it's useful to get together with colleagues and help one another out with setup.
-In addition, you can verify one another, which makes it harder for you to be individually attacked.
-By having a key signed by colleagues and other people you trust, it's harder to be the victim of an attack where someone tries to steal your identity.
+In addition, you can increase the trustworthiness of a colleague's key by signing it.
+In essence, you're publicly asserting that you trust that a person's key belongs to that person, and wasn't created by someone else.

 Here's how to verify someone's GPG key: